MubassirAhmed/ELT-Data-Pipeline/README.md

 ```

 ## Known Issues
 * Some transformations are currently done with pandas.
-The equivalent SQL transformations are under development
+The equivalent SQL transformations are under development.
 * Some transformations scripts are not idempotent and so backfilling currently creates duplicate records.